-This Rene Caisse video shares the history of this remarkable woman and her pursuit to make essiac widely available to everyone.
-The trials and tribulations she went through were great --but they are part of why essiac is known by so many people today.
+The Rene Caisse video that appears below shares the history of this remarkable woman and her pursuit to make essiac widely available to everyone.
+The trials and tribulations she went through were great - but have a lot to do with why essiac is known by so many people today.